rlittletht/TCore.Sql1/INTERFACES.md

 	sql.CommandText = sqlSelect.ToString();
 ```
-This returns the entire SQL select clause (including
+This returns the entire SQL select clause.

 ### Aliases
 Building queries can quickly become tedious when you have subqueries and aliases. `SqlWhere` provides alias support that allows you to define aliases via a mapping.
 ```